 Dawn Wolf – Artist

-Mix 2 cups of artist, 3 tbsp of martial arts, 1/2 cup of Paganism, 2 tsps of nerd, and 1/4 tsps of rural Southern California.
+Mix 2 cups of artist, 3 tbsp of martial arts, 2 tsps of nerd, and 1/4 tsps of rural Southern California.
 Stir well and serve.
 Born in Riverside County, Dawn spent most of her life hiding from the local population through her drawings.
 Eventually she made her escape to the Los Angeles area, where she cunningly married before they could deport her back.
 Dawn has showcased her artwork for many years both at the San Diego Comic Con Art Show and her personal website at www.artofdawn.com.
 She has done occasional web comic strips in the past, such as her oddball journal Bits of Nothing, but Zombie Ranch is the first major collaboration with her husband penning the tale.
 Please don’t listen when she claims to have been raised by ferrets.
 It only encourages her.